ESTI Research Support Programme 2025

 In order for the application to be judged purely on its clinical and scientific merit, the project outline and title must not enable the applicants’ institution or co-investigators to be identified and should not include the names or any reference to previously published papers by the applicant or applicant’s group.
 Failure to comply will result in exclusion from consideration for the grant.

-All three files should be sent as PDF files to the ESTI Office (office@myesti.org) by Friday, September 30, 2022.
+All three files should be sent as PDF documents to the ESTI Office by Tuesday, September 30, 2025.

 Research Support Programme Outline